megahomyak/hotfuzz/README.md

 HotFuzz is a new way of interaction with a computer.
 It is quick, convenient and easy to learn.
 Essentially, it is about picking an item from a list.

+* Easy for beginners
+* Efficient for masters
+* Easy to become a master

 ## Installation

 * `pip install hotfuzz`